HomeHealth articlestongueWhite Tongue | Causes | Symptoms | Risk | Treatment | Prevention

 What Is a White Tongue?

-A white tongue is a term used to describe a tongue that has a white to grayish coat on it.
+A white tongue is a term used to describe a tongue with a white or grayish coat.
 The coating may be seen along the entire tongue surface or appear in patches.
 It is usually a harmless condition.
-However, very rarely, it may suggest a serious condition like an infection or cancer.
-Hence, it is always recommended to look for other associated symptoms and take an opinion from the doctor if the coating remains the same or gets exaggerated in a couple of weeks.
+However, it rarely suggests a serious condition like an infection or cancer.
+Hence, it is always recommended to look for other associated symptoms and get an opinion from the doctor if the coating remains the same or gets exaggerated in a couple of weeks.

 Causes and prevention of White Tongue